Data structures used by FieldTrip

 Data as a cell-array

-Some data fields are represented as a cell-array.
-This is sometimes used to represent data elements of different size (e.g., spike timings).
-This is also used to to represent data that is sparse and partially empty (e.g., leadfields and beamformer filters).
+Some data fields are represented as a cell-array to represent matrices of different size (e.g., trials prior to averaging, or spike timings).
+Cell-arrays are also used when the data is sparse and partially empty (e.g., leadfields and beamformer filters).
 For these type of data structures the cell-array is always the outer-most (first) dimension and the corresponding dimension is described as {xxx}

 , i.e. with curly brackets.
 For a multi-dimensional cell-array this could be {xxx_yyy_zzz}